 Family Life in Terrace Houses Ephesus

 For a Roman, his family and home were considered sacred.
 The spirit of the family home and its protectress, Vesta, was among the most venerated of the gods.
-The family would have simple religious ceremonies which adapted according to new needs.
+The family would have simple religious ceremonies that were adapted to new needs.
 Everyday prayers would be said and the gods called on for help.
 The father, being the head of the family, would conduct the ceremonies.
 Any error during the course of the ceremony would result in spoiling the will of the gods and lead to disappointment for the family.
 Meals were eaten in a religious atmosphere when wine was scattered on the floor and incense burned.

-The large households would consist of father, mother, children, servants, and slaves.
+The large households would consist of a father, mother, children, servants, and slaves.
 Education was conducted by the parents and the children would be taught general knowledge.
-It was usual for the family to rise early, eat a breakfast of fruit such as figs or grapes and then go to the main streets or the agora to shop.
+It was usual for the family to rise early, eat a breakfast of fruit such as figs or grapes, and then go to the main streets or the agora to shop.
 In the afternoons the householders would go to the baths with their servants.
 After bathing and having been massaged with scented oils it was usual to go and sit in the Apiditerium and discuss affairs of state.

 In the evenings, when the houses were lit by lamps, the meal would consist of fish, pork, or game.
 Meals were eaten in a semi-recumbent position on couches.
 The various types of couches were covered in valuable and splendid materials.
 Throughout the meal, the conversation would flow and wine was drunk from the “megare” bowls made in Ephesus or from single-handled mugs.
 The wine, stored in amphoras, would be poured into the drinking vessels from clover-mouthed containers by African slaves.
 Not only was wine consumed, but it was also used as an offering to the gods.
 The writer Strabo wrote that he liked the wine of Ephesus and found it of a better quality than the wine of Samos.

-Women born in Roman Empire were citizens but could not vote or hold a political role.
+Women born in the Roman Empire were citizens but could not vote or hold a political role.
 Because of their limited assignment, women are less frequently named by Roman historians than men.
 But while Roman women held no direct political power, those from wealthy or powerful families could gain influence through private negotiations.

-Later in Roman Empire, divorce cases could be initiated by husband and wife, and legally women’s rights could be improved.
+Later in the Roman Empire, divorce cases could be initiated by husband and wife, and legally women’s rights could be improved.

 Walk in Terrace Houses Ephesus Ancient City